 11 Steps to Develop a Stellar Strategic Marketing Plan

-A sound marketing strategy aligns with your company’s overall strategic priorities and goals, whether that’s pioneering a new market, defending against competitors, or owning the customer experience.
+Every project you undertake should align with your company’s overall strategic priorities and goals – whether that’s pioneering a new market, defending against competitors, or owning the customer experience.

 Look at where your organization is going and how that will impact your marketing mandate.
 Ask yourself:

-- Are there certain objectives beyond revenue growth (i.e. recruiting job applicants, employee engagement) where marketing could play a role?
+• Are their objectives beyond revenue growth (i.e. recruiting job applicants, employee engagement) where marketing could play a role?

-- Send a short customer survey to your existing email list (ask for a “favor, please” and/or offer an incentive for their input)
+• Send a short customer survey to your existing email list.
+Note: it’s okay to ask for a favor, but even better to offer an incentive for their input

-- Monitor online forums and listen to what your would-be customers are talking about
+• Monitor online forums and listen to what would-be customers care about

-- Mine customer service emails for insight into what customers wanted out of your product/service
+• Mine customer service emails for insight into what customers want

-This kind of market listening should be regular and recurring.
-Periodic surveys, data mining, audits, and ongoing customer conversations enable your marketing team to discover what truly matters most to customers and shape your messages accordingly.
+Market listening enables you to discover what truly matters most to customers and shape your messages accordingly.

 3. Identify Your Buyer Personas

-Remember, B2B personas will be different from B2C personas.
+Remember, B2B personas are different from B2C personas.
 Your B2B buyer may actually be more of an influencer – someone who has to convince a larger team, or authorized decision-maker, that their recommendation is the right one.
-(If you’re in manufacturing, check out our full post on buyer personas in a manufacturing B2B environment.)
+(If you’re in manufacturing, read our full post on buyer personas in a manufacturing B2B environment.)

 4. Stake Your Claim

-The real magic is to find a unique, “stake your claim” reason customers choose your company over any other.
+The real magic is to find a unique reason that customers choose your company over any other.
 What makes you stand out from the crowd?
 The answers should come from the market research you conducted in step two.

-Once you know your point of differentiation, you have solid gold marketing fodder you can hang your hat on.
+Once you know your point of differentiation, you have amazing fodder for marketing.
 Make sure your customers know what makes you special.
-It makes it easier to get noticed and answer the all-important question of why someone should buy from you.
+It makes it easier to get noticed and answer the all-important question: “Why should they buy from you?”

-At this stage of the strategic marketing planning process you know what your company wants, what your customers want, and where your organization shines in the marketplace.
-You’ve analyzed the game.
-Now it’s time to look at your team.
+At this stage of the strategic marketing planning process, you know 1) what your company wants, 2) what your customers want, and 3) where your organization shines in the marketplace.

 6. Set Marketing Goals

-Now that you have the whole picture in front of you, it’s time to set some goals.
-Your goals should be specific, measurable, and achievable.
-Beware of vague goals like “improve brand awareness” or “increase customer engagement.”
+Now that you have the big picture in front of you, take time to set goals that are specific, measurable, and achievable.
+Beware of vague goals like “Improve brand awareness” or “Increase customer engagement.”
 At this stage in the game, you’re setting goals that you can actually track and quantify.

-These are some examples of measurable marketing goals:
+These are some examples of realistic, measurable marketing goals:

-Reach out to your Good Idea Fairies again in this stage.
+This is a great time to reach out to your Good Idea Fairies.
 Find out what they think works and how they'd like to reach customers.
-While random acts of marketing are not good, collecting all those ideas into one spot as a reference or to supply a cohesive plan is great.
-You never want to have to start from scratch when it's time to consider tactics, so having a list of potential strategies is critical.
+While random acts of marketing are not good, collecting all those ideas can help you make sure that your plan is as cohesive as possible; having a list of potential tactics is critical.

 Of course, cost and capabilities will also influence the tactical part of your plan.
 Think about what you can do in house and where you’ll need expert consultants and freelance support.

-One rule of thumb suggests established companies should allocate between 6 – 12% of their gross revenue on a marketing budget.
-If your company is currently on the lower end of that range, know this: The better you’re able to demonstrate a solid plan with quantifiable results, the easier it will be to secure more money.
+One rule of thumb suggests established companies should allocate between 6 and 12% of their gross revenue on their marketing budget.
+And remember: the better you’re able to demonstrate a solid plan with quantifiable results, the easier it will be to secure more money.

 8. Define What You're Leaving Out